ISO 3166-2:ZA

 ISO 3166-2:ZA is the entry for South Africa in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

-ZA hails from Dutch: Zuid-Afrikaanse.
-Currently for South Africa, ISO 3166-2 codes are defined for 9 provinces.
+ZA hails from Dutch: Zuid-Afrika.
+Currently for South Africa, ISO 3166-2 codes are defined for nine provinces.

-Each code consists of two parts, separated by a hyphen.
+Each code consists of two parts separated by a hyphen.
 The first part is ZA, the ISO 3166-1 alpha-2 code of South Africa.
 The second part consists of two or three letters indicating the province.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 ISO 639 codes are used to represent subdivision names in the following administrative languages: